KevWeh/KevWeh/README.md

 # 💫 Kevin Wehrli | @KevWeh

-## 🚀 IT Support Specialist | ICT Professional SIZ® | Network & Linux Enthusiast 🐧
+## 🚀 System Administrator | ICT Professional SIZ® | Network & Linux Enthusiast 🐧

 ### About Me
 Hi!
 I'm Kevin, an ICT professional with experience in IT support.
 With an SIZ diploma and a passion for technology, especially in Linux and networking, I am always looking for new challenges.